10 Cleaning Mistakes You’re Probably Making That Are Making Your Home Dirtier

 Why it’s dirty: While dish soap and hot water remove visible food residue from a cutting board, the cuts in wood and plastic cutting boards trap microscopic food particles.
 These breed bacteria that transfer to any foods you prepare on that cutting board.

 How to fix it: Don’t put it in the dishwasher!
 A wooden cutting board can warp and crack, while a plastic cutting board can melt in the hot water and steamy environment of a dishwasher.
-Instead, soak your cutting boards in hydrogen peroxide or a bleach solution (2 tablespoons of bleach and 1 gallon of water), rinse with water and dry completely.
+Instead, to properly clean your cutting board, soak it in hydrogen peroxide or a bleach solution (2 tablespoons of bleach and 1 gallon of water), rinse with water and dry completely.
 Next, find out some other ways you’re not using bleach—but should be.
 Plus, check out these reviews of The Pink Stuff—it’s a cleaner that’ll totally transform your cleaning routine.

 - The Guardian: “The new household rules: ditch your toilet brush and wash much, much more”